wave-org/DoomWallet/README.md

 We will support Bitcoin and other chains in the future.

+## Support

+- If you meet any problems, please open an issue.
+- You can join our [Telegram group](https://t.me/doomvault) to discuss with us.
+- You can send an email to info@prosurfer.net

 ## How to use Doom Wallet?

 #### 1. Use MetaMask